 Enlist the Enemies

-Entice the beneficial bugs with shallow-throated, nectar- or pollen-heavy flowers such as sweet alyssum (Lobularia maritima), perennial in U.S Department of Agriculture plant hardiness zones 5 through 9, or coreopsis (Coreopsis spp.), hardy in USDA zones 3 though 9, depending on variety.
-They'll stay to lay eggs that hatch hundreds of voracious aphid-eating babies.
+Entice the beneficial bugs with shallow-throated, nectar- or pollen-heavy flowers such as sweet alyssum (Lobularia maritima), perennial in U.S. Department of Agriculture plant hardiness zones 5 through 9, or coreopsis (Coreopsis spp.), hardy in USDA zones 3 though 9, depending on the variety.
+The lady beetles will stay to lay eggs that hatch hundreds of voracious aphid-eating babies.

 Smother Them With Soap

 Treat the plants on a dry, windless day with no rain expected for at least 24 hours.
-Dress appropriately in long pants and a long-sleeved shirt, waterproof gloves, safety goggles and a respiratory mask.
+If it rains, you'll have to reapply the solution after it rains.
+Dress appropriately in long pants and a long-sleeved shirt, waterproof gloves, safety goggles, and a respiratory mask.
 To hit all the aphids, spray until the soap runs from all the cilantro's surfaces.

 Reapply the soap every two to three days, or at the label's recommended frequency, until the infestation subsides.